Garden of Remembrance

 Memorabilia aplenty and lots of literary ephemera line the walls and display cabinets of this elegant museum devoted to preserving the...

-Whatever reputation Dublin may have as a repository of top-class art is in large part due to the collection at this magnificent gallery,...
+Whatever reputation Dublin has as a repository of world-class art has a lot to do with the simply stunning collection at this exquisite...

 Parnell Sq · interesting places nearby